FPassarinho/FPassarinho/README.md

 ## Hi there 👋

 Welcome to my GitHub Profile!

-My name is Filipe Passarinho and I am a Higher Professional Technician in Information Systems Technologies and Programming.
-I am always looking to improve my skills and learn new technologies.
-Currently, my favorite area is web development, but I am always available to participate in other areas, because at the end of the day, what I like is programming.
+Hello, I'm Filipe Passarinho, a Higher Professional Technician in Information Systems Technologies and Programming.
+I'm passionate about programming and continuously strive to enhance my skills and learn new technologies.
+My current favorite area is web development, but I'm always eager to explore and contribute to other areas as well.
+Ultimately, what drives me is the love for programming in all its forms.

   💻 Skills: